The Ultimate Guide to Staying in Miami Beach

 Best for: Families, long-stay visitors, travelers seeking calm

 The trade-off: Fewer restaurant and nightlife options within walking distance.
 The vibe here is residential, not resort.
+If that slower pace is exactly what you’re after, the Miami families collection is a great place to start browsing.

 Wynwood and the Mainland

-Best for: Art lovers, foodies, budget-conscious travelers
+Best for: Art lovers, foodies, travelers who want a different kind of Miami

 How to Choose Your Miami